ccallawa/alyvix_doc/alyvix_designer/designer_options.rst

 Common Options
 --------------

-For all group and component object types, once a region has been detected, you can optionally create an action to occur immediately.
+For all group and component object types, once a match on the screen has been found, you can optionally set up an immediate action which is unique to each component.

 .. figure:: images/ad_action_string_sized.png
    :alt: To fill in